mooring/pixelmator.pro.tutorials.downloader/README.md

 ### Tencent Cloud Share
 - TencentCloud: [https://share.weiyun.com/vZXzu2tX](https://share.weiyun.com/vZXzu2tX)

-### how to use
+### Using the iso file
-mount the iso file , then Open Readme.html with your browser
+mount and open Start.html with your browser

 ### About the source code